street13capital/st13/README.md

 Next up is coding in the turning points detection to draw the dominant trendline(s).

-To see a sample plot now, install the Python st13 package and run it with
+To see a sample plot now, install the latest st13 package and run it with

 ```
-pip3 install st13
+pip3 install st13 --upgrade
 python3 -m st13
 ```